Thaldos/Raspberry-timelapse/README.md

 ```

 ### Enjoy
-Your Raspberry pi will take a picture every day, and send you pictures every month by mail.
+Your Raspberry pi will take a picture every day, and send you by mail pictures every month.